selwynpolit/d9book/book/forms.md

 ### Popup an AJAX modal dialog

-If you want to have a form pop up a modal dialog or do something via ajax you have to do some slightly special stuff.
+If you want to have a form pop up a modal dialog or do something via AJAX you have to do some slightly special stuff.

-First define what will appear on the dialog
+First, define what will appear on the dialog

 ```php
 $checkoutLink = '/checkout/' . $get_order_item_id . '/shipping';